trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

    [Return:nothing] addRefinementRegion!(proj::Project, r::Dict{String,Any})
 ```

-To get the indx'th refinement region from the project, or to get a refinement region with a given name, use
+To get a reference to a refinement region with a given name, use
 ```
-   [Return:Dict{String,Any}] getRefinementRegion(proj::Project, indx::Int)
    [Return:Dict{String,Any}] getRefinementRegion(proj::Project, name::String)
 ```